-Most upload problems come from one thing: a build that assumes it lives at the domain root.
+If an AI tool built your app, one small thing decides whether it uploads cleanly: the base path.
+Most upload problems come from a build that assumes it lives at the root of a domain.
 The fix is to build with a relative base — and the easiest way to get that is to tell your AI tool up front.
-App To Page ships a copy-ready prompt for exactly this, and you can drop in a reusable skill so every build comes out deploy-ready.

 The deploy-ready prompt

-Paste this into Claude Code, Cursor, Codex, or any AI builder before it builds:
+Paste this into Claude, Claude Code, Cursor, ChatGPT, or any AI builder before it builds:

 Build a production version of this app, deploy-ready for the App To Page WordPress plugin.